 \section{Numerical experiments using real-world human brain network data}

-We evaluated target VCS/AECS, along with their reduced approximations, using real-world data from human brain networks, available at \url{https://doi.org/10.17605/OSF.IO/YW5VF}, as provided in \cite{vskoch2022human}.
-This dataset contains structural connectivity matrices for $88$ individuals.
-Each individual's brain network is represented by a $90\times 90$ matrix, where the entry at row $i$ and column $j$ specifies the probability of a connection from the $i$th region of interest (ROI) to the $j$th ROI, as defined by the Automatic Anatomical Labeling atlas.
+We evaluated target VCS/AECS, along with their reduced approximations, using a human brain-network dataset from \cite{vskoch2022human}.
+The dataset contains structural connectivity matrices for $88$ individuals.
+Each individual's brain network is represented by a $90\times 90$ matrix, where the $(i,j)$ entry is the proportion of tractography streamlines seeded in the \(i\)th region of interest (ROI) that reach the \(j\)th ROI, based on the Automatic Anatomical Labeling atlas.
 Thus, the dataset comprises brain networks for $88$ individuals, each consisting of $90$ nodes corresponding to distinct brain regions.
 We note that this is the same dataset used in \cite[Section IV]{sato2025uniqueness}.
 Our analysis uses only the publicly available anonymized connectivity matrices released in \cite{vskoch2022human}.

 We model the individual blood oxygen level-dependent (BOLD) signal dynamics as the continuous-time linear system

 where each component of $x^{(i)}(t)$ denotes the BOLD signal of each ROI at time $t$ for the $i$th individual.
 The system matrix $A^{(i)}$ is defined by $A^{(i)} := -\mathcal{L}^{(i)}$, where $\mathcal{L}^{(i)}$ is the graph Laplacian